skip to main content

 • Master of Health Administration (MHA) program improved ranking to 28th from 33rd in U.S. News & World Report 2019.

-• 98 percent job placement of Environmental and Occupational Health graduates with starting salaries averaging $76,000.
+• 98% job placement of Environmental and Occupational Health graduates with starting salaries averaging $76,000.

 • EpiAssist student volunteers provided in excess of 4,000 hours assisting Texas’ state, regional and local health departments with outbreak investigations, disasters and emergencies, community health assessments and other projects.

-• Our students are actively involved in two learning communities:
+• Public health students are actively involved in two learning communities:

 • Broad Street Society Honors Learning Community